microsoft/gadgetron-azure/README.md

 > Approach adopted from [https://github.com/kubernetes-contrib/jumpserver](https://github.com/kubernetes-contrib/jumpserver).

-First generate some keys for the SSH server.
-And store them in a Kubernetes secret.
+First generate some keys for the SSH server and store them in a Kubernetes secret.
 There is a script for doing this:

 ```bash
 ./generate_ssh_keys.sh